 Most Excel users only use a small number of the functions in Excel.
 There are a lot of extremely useful features, but even many advanced users don’t know all of them.
 In this article, we introduce you to six great Excel functions, which are hardly known.

-Remove duplicate values with just four simple steps in Excel
+1) Remove duplicate values with just a few clicks

 Let’s assume you got a list of items.
 You are not sure, if any of the items is on this list twice.
 What do you do?